noraworld/github-to-qiita/README.md

 published: false # <= IMPORTANT!!!
 ---

-# Test
 This is a test article.
 ```

 ### Environment variables
 You need to set the following environment variables for a local debug.
+Note that the environment variables in `.env` are loaded only when a development environment.

 Here is a sample `.env` file.